petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/account-management.md

 Liferay provides three account types: Business, Personal, and Guest.
 Business and personal accounts are used based on the [site type](../starting-a-store/sites-and-site-types.md) (i.e., B2B, or B2C).
 Guest accounts are used in B2C or B2X sites.

-* **Business Accounts**: Business accounts can have multiple users associated with it.
+* **Business Accounts**: Business accounts can have multiple users associated with them.
 You can assign these users [account roles](./account-management/account-roles.md) to delegate responsibilities on behalf of the account.
 In a B2B site, customers must be associated with a business account to make purchases.

 * **Personal Accounts**: Personal accounts can only be associated with a single user.
-In a B2C site, authenticated customers are automatically assigned a personal account and can make purchases individually.
+In a B2C site, authenticated customers are assigned a personal account automatically and can make purchases individually.

   !!! note
        The profile information on a Liferay user account is imported to the personal account at the time of creation.
-Any additional updates to the Liferay user account are not automatically propagated to the personal account.
+Any additional updates to the Liferay user account are not propagated automatically to the personal account.

-* **Guest Accounts**: For customers that want to make purchases without creating an account on your site, they can use a guest account.
+* **Guest Accounts**: Customers that want to make purchases without creating an account on your site can use a guest account.
 This is created during guest checkout.
 See [Guest Checkout](../store-management/guest-checkout.md) for more information.

 ## Related Topics